DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * other relocation expenses

-You can apply for the IRP between September 2024 and March 2025.
 If you are eligible, you will receive a maximum IRP of £10,000, in 2 instalments of £5,000 spread over 2 years.

 The IRP is available whether you teach full-time or part-time.